tahnya/peerprep-g15/matching-service/README.md

 # Matching Service

-The matching service owns the MongoDB-backed queue used to pair users by topic and difficulty.
+The matching service owns the Redis-backed queue used to pair users by topic and difficulty.
 It verifies the caller through `user-service` before allowing queue operations.

 ## What it does

 - Accepts authenticated join and leave requests.
 - Accepts authenticated heartbeat requests to keep active queued users alive.
-- Tracks queue status for each user in MongoDB.
+- Tracks queue status for each user in Redis.
-- Produces a match when a compatible waiting user is found and stores it in MongoDB.
+- Produces a match when a compatible waiting user is found and stores it in Redis.
 - Retrieves a random question for each new match using the resolved match topic and difficulty.
 - Exposes a queue snapshot for debugging and admin-style inspection.
 - Resolves access tokens through `user-service` instead of verifying JWTs locally.